Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 The Eight R’s Of Responding To Rejection.
 When you’re feeling down, remember these eight R’s!

-Resilience Power.
+Examining the Resilience “R” of Responding to Rejection.
 Determination and resilience are key to getting to the finish line.
 Shore up your staying power with this great article!

 Underdog Writers: How To Come Back In The Second Half And Win The Game.
 Just because you might not be the crowd favorite doesn’t mean you won’t go home with the title.
 Let us remind you why.